NeoSchema Reference Guide

 A schema (whether "lenient/lax/loose" or "strict") in conjunction with Neo4j may be the needed compromise.

-However, carve out a new path rather than attempting to emulate RDF or relational databases!
+However, carving out a new path rather than attempting to emulate RDF!

 OVERVIEW